 (e) transport of vesicles within the cell and assembly of vesicle coats.

 I’ll continue with more magnesium functions in future blogs.
-In the meantime realize that magnesium supplementation is absolutely necessary to keep you healthy.
+In the meantime realize that magnesium supplementation is absolutely necessary to keep you healthy and the very best one for absorption and the non-laxative effect is my ReMag, which you can find in following the Resources links.

 Carolyn Dean MD ND